-A mutation is a change in a DNA sequence.
-Mutations can result from DNA copying mistakes made during cell division, exposure to ionizing radiation, exposure to chemicals called mutagens, or infection by viruses.
-Germ line mutations occur in the eggs and sperm and can be passed on to offspring, while somatic mutations occur in body cells and are not passed on.
+A mutation is a change in the DNA sequence of an organism.
+Mutations can result from errors in DNA replication during cell division, exposure to mutagens or a viral infection.
+Germline mutations (that occur in eggs and sperm) can be passed on to offspring, while somatic mutations (that occur in body cells) are not passed on.

 Mutation.
 Mutations are happening in our cells all the time, but almost none of these affect our health.
 This is very different than what we often see in science fiction in movies.
 In real life, a mutation is never so beneficial that it turns a person into a superhero or does something bizarre like cause them to grow wings.
 There are many reasons that mutations usually don't have major consequences.
 One reason is that our cells have very sophisticated machinery for repairing mutations very quickly.
 So there's not enough time for them to cause problems.
 Another is that most mutations occur in somatic cells like muscle cells or skin cells and can only affect the cell where the mutation occurred and cells that grow from that cell.
 On the other hand, when mutations occur in germline cells, eggs and sperm, they will be present in every cell that develops from that egg or sperm, an entire person, and can have larger effects.